roughnecks/ffetcher/README.md

 Each section name is a MUC JID.
 Each key is an arbitrary label and its value is a feed URL.
 A MUC can have any number of feeds.

 The optional `[badwords]` section contains words that, if found in an article's body or link, cause the article to be silently dropped.
 Matching is case-insensitive and whole-word only for body text, and substring-based for links, so `@account` will match any link containing that string.

+The optional `[languages]` section contains ISO 639-1 language codes (e.g. `en`, `it`, `de`) for the languages you want to receive.
+If this section is absent or empty, all languages are accepted and no filtering takes place.

 ```ini
 [room-one@conference.example.com]